Trade war, tariffs pose risks to U.S. and global growth: IMF, Fed officials

 Bond markets have also reflected concerns the expansion may buckle under the weight of the trade war.

-The IMF said it was especially important that the U.S. resolves its trade dispute with China, saying the administration’s use of tariffs to pressure the Chinese “are undermining the global trading system.”
+The IMF said it was especially important that the U.S. resolves its trade dispute with China, saying the administration’s use of tariffs to pressure the Chinese was “undermining the global trading system.”

 The IMF raised concerns that the U.S. financial system was increasingly vulnerable to a reversal in easy financial market conditions, saying corporate leverage was historically high and underwriting standards were weakening.